xaynetwork/xayn_discovery_app/README.md

 ### Real iOS device

-In order to run and debug the app on a real iOS device a provisioning profile and a developer certificate is necessary.
-A default development profile for development is part of this repository, to install it run:
+In order to run and debug the app on a real iOS device a provisioning profile, and a developer certificate is necessary.
+A default development profile for development is part of this repository.
+To install it run:

 ```shell
 $ open ios/profiles/Xayn_Discovery_Internal_Develop_Profile.mobileprovision